BackupTheBerlios/hjb-svn/trunk/docs/rst/repository.rst

 Anonymous Subversion Access
 ---------------------------

-HJB is stored in a subversion repository that allows anonymous read-only access.
-These instructions_ explain how to access the source.
+The HJB source code tree is stored in a subversion repository that allows anonymous read-only access.
+These instructions_ explain how to access it.

 Online access
 -------------